-Table 2-1 outlines wildlife reduced risk work windows applicable to the Project.
+Appendix F outlines wildlife reduced risk work windows applicable to the Project.
 These windows are based on federal and provincial regulatory requirements as well as best management practices.
 Timing periods may be expanded or refined based on further data collection, transmission line final design and regulatory license and work permits to be issued for the project.

-The recommended reduced risk work windows are considerate of periods of the year when wildlife species are sensitive to disruptive operations because of a sensitive lifecycle activity such as calving, nesting, and hibernation, etc. Table 2-1 is intended to assist in scheduling construction activities for the time of year when risks of adverse construction impacts are negligible.
+The recommended Reduced Risk Timing Windows table demonstrates periods of the year when wildlife species are sensitive to disruptive operations because of a sensitive lifecycle activity such as calving, nesting, and hibernation, etc. Appendix F is intended to assist in scheduling construction activities for the time of year when risks of adverse construction impacts are negligible.
 Where conflicting timing restraints with construction activities exist in a particular area, appropriate mitigation will be implemented to reduce effects.